abumq/easyloggingpp/README.md

 06:22:31,460 INFO Executed [void performHeavyTask(int)] in [106 ms]
 ```

 In the above example, we have used both the macros.
-In line-2 we have `TIMED_FUNC` with object name timerObj and line-7 we have TIMED_BLOCK with object name `timerBlkObj` and block name `heavy-iter`.
+In line-2 we have `TIMED_FUNC` with object name timerObj and line-7 we have TIMED_SCOPE with object name `timerBlkObj` and block name `heavy-iter`.
 Notice how block name is thrown out to the logs with every hit.
 (Note: `TIMED_FUNC` is `TIMED_BLOC` with block name = function name)

 You might wonder why do we need object name.
 Well easylogging++ performance tracking feature takes it further and provides ability to add, what's called checkpoints.
 Checkpoints have two macros: